Advance Wars: Days of Ruin: Plot

 One year after the meteor strikes, the 12th Battalion comes into contact with the New Rubinelle Army, (Note: New Laurentian Army in Dark Conflict) and learns of the war raging between the Lazurian Army and the NRA.
-Brenner reluctantly sides with Greyfield, (Note: Sigismundo in Dark Conflict) leader of the NRA, and advances on the Lazurian force, eventually defeating them at Fort Lazuria.
+Brenner reluctantly sides with Admiral Greyfield, (Note: Sigismundo in Dark Conflict) leader of the NRA, and advances on the Lazurian force, eventually defeating them at Fort Lazuria.
 Distraught by the ruthless execution of the Lazurian commander, Forsythe, (Note: Carter in Dark Conflict) Brenner and the 12th Battalion break the Lazurian prisoners out of an NRA internment camp before they can be executed.
-While the group escapes, Brenner stays behind and hides in an abandoned city to buy them some time.
+While the group escapes, Brenner stays behind and hides in an abandoned city to buy them time.
 An infuriated Greyfield orders the use of a new weapon which completely destroys the city, killing Brenner and the NRA troops searching for him.
-Lin later leads a force against Greyfield, preventing the launch of a wave of deadly Caulder (Note: Stolos in Dark Conflict) missiles and defeating the NRA once and for all.
-In the process, Lin personally shoots and kills Greyfield, avenging Brenner's death.
+Lin later leads a force against Greyfield and personally kills Greyfield, avenging Brenner's death and defeating the NRA once and for all.

-The 12th Battalion is unexpectedly attacked soon after by Intelligent Defense Systems, a private military contractor that had secretly supported first the Lazurians, then the NRA by supplying them with weapons of mass destruction.
-Dr. Caulder, leader of IDS, had taken advantage of the world's devastation to carry out horrific biological and psychological experiments that he would have been unable to undertake otherwise, such as creating and spreading a terrible new disease called the Creeper, (Note: Floral Virus in Dark Conflict) which causes flowers to bloom from infected individuals, for the sole purpose of studying the survivor's reactions.
-Despite numerous demoralizing attacks by IDS and its massive bomber, the Great Owl, (Note: The Pulsatrix in Dark Conflict) the battalion survives and infiltrates and brings down the Great Owl, eventually pursuing Caulder to his main laboratory and fortress, The Nest.
+The 12th Battalion is unexpectedly attacked soon after by Intelligent Defense Systems, a private military contractor that had secretly supported the Lazurians and the NRA by supplying them with weapons of mass destruction.
+Dr. Caulder (Note: Stolos in Dark Conflict), scientist and leader of IDS, had taken advantage of the world's devastation to carry out inhumane biological and psychological experiments, such as the spread of a fatal, artificially-grown virus known as The Creeper, (Note: Floral Virus in Dark Conflict), and the creation of clones for use as research subjects for said experiments, one of whom was Isabella before she escaped from him.
+Caulder's goal was to study subject reaction and the results of the before-untested weaponry in the now-lawless world.
+Despite numerous demoralizing attacks by IDS, the battalion survives and eventually pursues Caulder to his main laboratory and fortress.
 In the end, Caulder is killed in the destruction of his lab, and the war is finally brought to an end.
 One year later, the village of New Hope, founded by the 12th Battalion after the conflict, begins to flourish in the new-found peace.
 The sun is seen rising above the nearby hills for the first time since the meteor strikes, giving hope of a brighter future.